axiom-data-science/portal-docs/overview.rst

 Anomalies are available wherever interannual statistics are available (i.e., in all time-series where available data coverage in the system is longer than three years, but are only available on data binned on days or more).

 Anomalies are calculated by calculating the mean value of the observational bin and subtracting the interannual statistical bin for that time period.
 For example, the daily anomaly for April 13th, 2016 is calculated by taking the average temperature for that day minus the mean interannual April 13th temperature.

-For details on how to view climatology charts in the |title|, please see the :ref:`view-climatology-charts-how-to` page.

 ..
 Query & Save Vector Layer for Comparison
 .. ========================================